-Output Overload Protection
+8.3.17 Output Overload Protection

 In the event of an overcurrent during soft-start on either output (such as starting into an output short), pulse-by-pulse current limiting and PWM frequency division are in effect for that output until the internal soft-start timer ends.
 At the end of the soft-start time, a UV condition is declared and a fault is declared.
 During this fault condition, both PWM outputs are disabled and the small pulldown MOSFETs (from SWx to GND) are turned ON.
 This process ensures that both outputs discharge to GND in the event that overcurrent is on one output while the other is not loaded.
-The converter then enters a hiccup-mode time-out before attempting to restart.
-Frequency division means if an overcurrent pulse is detected, six clock cycles are skipped before the next PWM pulse is initiated, effectively dividing the operating frequency by six and preventing excessive current buildup in the inductor.
+The converter then enters a hiccup mode timeout before attempting to restart.
+"Frequency Division" means if an overcurrent pulse is detected, six clock cycles are skipped before a next PWM pulse is initiated, effectively dividing the operating frequency by six and preventing excessive current build up in the inductor.

 In the event of an overcurrent on either output after the output reaches regulation, pulse-by-pulse current limit is in effect for that output.
 In addition, an output undervoltage (UV) comparator monitors the FBx voltage (that follows the output voltage) to declare a fault if the output drops below 85% of regulation.
 During this fault condition, both PWM outputs are disabled and the small pulldown MOSFETs (from SWx to GND) are turned ON.
 This design ensures that both outputs discharge to GND, in the event that overcurrent is on one output while the other is not loaded.
-The converter then enters a hiccup-mode timeout before attempting to restart.
+The converter then enters a hiccup mode timeout before attempting to restart.

-The overcurrent threshold for output 1 is set nominally at 4.5 A. The overcurrent level of output 2 is determined by the state of the ILIM2 pin.
-The ILIM setting of output 2 is not latched in place and may be changed during operation of the converter.
+The overcurrent threshold for Output 1 is set nominally at 4.5 A. The overcurrent level of Output 2 is determined by the state of the ILIM2 pin.
+The ILIM setting of Output 2 is not latched in place and may be changed during operation of the converter.

-Table 3.
+Table 2.
 Current Limit Threshold Adjustment for Output 2

 ILIM2 Connection OCP Threshold for Output 2

-BP 4.5-A nominal setting
+BP 4.5 A nominal setting

-(floating) 3-A nominal setting
+(floating) 3.0 A nominal setting

-GND 1.5-A nominal setting
+GND 1.5 A nominal setting

 The OCP threshold refers to the peak current in the internal switch.
-Be sure to add onehalf of the peak inductor ripple current to the dc load current in determining how close the actual operating point is to the OCP threshold.
+Be sure to add onehalf of the peak inductor ripple current to the dc load current in determining how close the actual operating point is to the OCP threshold

-Operating Near Maximum Duty Cycle
+8.3.18 Operating Near Maximum Duty Cycle

-If the TPS54386-Q1 operates at maximum duty cycle, and if the input voltage is insufficient to support the output voltage (at full load or during a load-current transient), then there is a possibility that the output voltage will fall from regulation and trip the output UV comparator.
-If this should occur, the TPS54386-Q1 protection circuitry declares a fault and enters a shut-down-and-restart cycle.
+If the TPS5438x operates at maximum duty cycle, and if the input voltage is insufficient to support the output voltage (at full load or during a load current transient), then there is a possibility that the output voltage will fall from regulation and trip the output UV comparator.
+If this should occur, the TPS5438x protection circuitry will declare a fault and enter a shut down-and-restart cycle.

-Ensure that under ALL conditions of line and load regulation, there is sufficient duty cycle to maintain output-voltage regulation.
+Ensure that under ALL conditions of line and load regulation, there is sufficient duty cycle to maintain output voltage regulation.